monomadic/ni-file/README.md

 # Native Instruments File Format

-A clean room (legal) reverse engineering effort for the Native Instruments file formats.
+A reverse engineering effort for the Native Instruments file formats.

 This Rust library will serve as a reference implementation and is the result of countless hours of painstaking reverse engineering and research.
 As this repository also serves as a research base, the implementation will shift drastically for a while and the code will be under a state of refactoring.